lbugnion/ms-glossary/instructions/publisher-notes.md

 ## Updating an existing video

-- On [Github](https://github.com/lbugnion/ms-glossary), create a new branch "TOPIC-update-nn" where
+- On [Github](https://github.com/lbugnion/ms-glossary), create a new branch "TERM-update-nn" where
-  - TOPIC is the current topic, for example `app-service`, `serverless`, `aad` etc.
+  - TERM is the current term, for example `app-service`, `serverless`, `aad` etc.
   - nnn is an index to differentiate branches with similar names.

 - Update the synopsis (in the [Synopsis folder](../synopsis))